nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 Each machine must have a client instance and a relay instance.
 Register your client-side machine instance in the `origin_padding_machines` list, and your relay side machine instance in the `relay_padding_machines` list.
-Once you have reagisted your instance, you do not need to worry about deallocation;
+Once you have registered your instance, you do not need to worry about deallocation;
 this is handled for you automatically.

 Both machine lists use registration order to signal machine precedence for a